-WHO has said it expects Zika to spread to every country in the Americas except Canada and Chile.
+WHO has previously said that it expects Zika to spread to every country in the Americas except Canada and Chile.

-All known North American cases involve people infected while out of the country.
-However, a recent study in The Lancet suggests the Zika virus could reach regions of the United States in which 60 percent of the population lives, or some 200 million Americans.
+However, a recent study in The Lancet suggests that Zika virus could reach regions of the United States in which 60 percent of the population lives, or some 200 million Americans.

-US President Barack Obama has called for swift action to tackle the threat, on diagnostic tests as well as vaccines and treatments.
+It will also aim to identify priority areas for urgent research, Chan said, after US President Barack Obama called for swift action, including better diagnostic tests as well as the development of vaccines and treatments.

 – Olympic concerns –

-Brazil has been the country hardest hit so far, and concerns are growing about this summer's Olympic games hosted in Rio de Janeiro.
+Brazil has been the country hardest hit so far, and concerns are growing about this summer’s Olympic games, which are likely to attract hundreds of thousands of visitors to host city Rio de Janeiro in August.

-Six months from the opening ceremony, the government has promised to attack mosquito breeding sites and safeguard visitors from the virus -- from which the only protection is to avoid mosquito bites.
+Six months from the games opening ceremony, the government has promised to attack mosquito breeding sites and protect visitors from the virus, from which there is no known prevention method aside from avoiding mosquito bites.

-WHO's deputy chief Bruce Aylward told reporters it was "very, very unlikely" it would issue warnings against travel to Brazil, while the head of the International Olympic Committee, Thomas Bach, said it will "do everything" in its power to keep the Games safe from the virus.
+WHO’s deputy chief Bruce Aylward told reporters that it was “very, very unlikely” the UN agency would issue warnings against travel to Brazil, including for the games.